CrossTheRoadElec/Phoenix6-Documentation/source/docs/hardware-reference/talonfx/index.rst

 Actuator Limits
 ---------------

-Actuators, such as the CTR-Electronics TalonFX, support various kinds of hardware and software limits.
-These include limit switches (wired and soft) and supply/stator current limits.
+CTR-Electronics actuators, such as the TalonFX, support various kinds of hardware and software limits.

 Documentation on retrieving and configuring limits can be found :ref:`here <docs/api-reference/api-usage/actuator-limits:actuator limits>`.